A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Online and Stochastic Convex Optimization

 \section{Online and Stochastic Convex Optimization}

 In this section we present algorithms for the general setting of online convex optimization that are suitable when the decision set is a polytope.
 We present regret bounds for both general convex losses and for strongly convex losses.
-These regret bounds imply convergence rates for general convex stochastic optimization and non-smooth convex optimization over polyhedral sets as described in subsections \ref{sec:stoc_opt}, \ref{sec:nonsmooth_opt}.
-We also present an algorithm for the bandit setting.
+These regret bounds imply convergence rates for stochastic convex optimization and non-smooth convex optimization over polyhedral sets as described in subsections \ref{sec:stoc_opt}, \ref{sec:nonsmooth_opt}.
+In the sequel we also present an algorithm for the bandit setting.

-Our algorithm for online convex optimization in the full information setting is given below.
-The functions $F_t(x)$, used by the algorithm (in line 6), will be specified precisely in the analysis.
-Informally, $F_t(x)$ aggregates information on the loss functions on all times $1..t$ plus some regularization term.
+Our algorithm for online convex optimization in the full information setting is given below (Algorithm \ref{alg:rftlfw}) .
+The algorithm is based on the ideas presented in Subsection \ref{sec:RFTL}, i.e., iteratively approximating the steps of a regret-optimal algorithm known as \textit{Regularize Follow the Leader} using the update step of our Algorithm \ref{alg:offline}, which amounts to a single call a local linear optimization oracle (which in turn, given the construction presented in Section \ref{sec:llo}, amounts to a single call to the linear optimization oracle of the polytope).

+For ease of presentation, we use a standard assumption that the algorithm has knowledge on several parameters of the problem including the length of the game - $T$, an upper bound on the magnitude of the gradients of the observed loss functions - $G$, and a lower bound on the strong convexity of the observed functions - $\sigma$ (which may also be zero) \footnote{in case one of these bounds is unknown, one can use standard techniques such as the well known ``doubling trick", which increases the overall regret only by a log factor.} .